Sound Demixing Challenge 2023 Music Demixing Track Technical Report: TFC-TDF-UNet v3: Introduction

 \section{Introduction}

-This is a technical report for our solutions for the Music Demixing Track of Sound Demixing Challenge 2023\footnote{www.aicrowd.com/challenges/sound-demixing-challenge-2023} (MDX23).
+This is a technical report for our solutions for the Music Demixing Track of Sound Demixing Challenge 2023\footnotemark[1] (MDX23).
 In addition to the standard music source separation (MSS) task conducted in Music Demixing Challenge 2021\cite{mdx21} (MDX21), MDX23 introduced additional challenges: robustness to label-noise and bleeding.

 Label-noise and bleeding are frequently encountered issues in music.
 Label-noise occurs from erratic instrument groupings during automatic metadata-based stem generation in music production.
 Bleeding takes place during music recording sessions when unintended sounds overlap with other instruments.
 This poses a challenge for training source separation models since sources (stem files) may contain instruments that do not belong to the particular class, which requires models to be robust to these errors at training time.
 Our goal was to enhance the quality of music source separation by addressing these challenges that arise from label-noise and bleeding, in addition to the standard MSS task.